godot-dimensions/g4mf/specification/parts/data.md

 The `"byteOffset"` property is an integer number defining the start offset of the buffer view in bytes.
 This property is optional and defaults to 0.

 The byte offset is relative to the start of the buffer.
 For example, if the byte offset is 100, then byte 0 of the buffer view is byte 100 of the buffer.
-The declared byte offset plus the declared byte length MUST NOT exceed the buffer's byte length.
+The declared byte offset plus the declared byte length MUST NOT exceed the buffer's `"byteLength"`.

 ## Accessors